-You want internal.yourdomain.com to be served from a private DNS infrastructure (BIND, NS1, an internal Route 53 hosted zone, a Kubernetes ExternalDNS setup).
+You want internal.yourdomain.com to be served from a private DNS infrastructure (BIND, an internal Route 53 hosted zone, a Kubernetes ExternalDNS setup).
 You add an NS record at the parent: internal.yourdomain.com.
 NS ns1.internal.yourdomain.com..
 Looks reasonable.
 Then nothing resolves.
 Or, worse, it resolves from inside your network but not from outside.
-The cause is missing glue records: when the nameserver you’re delegating TO lives INSIDE the subzone you’re delegating, the parent must also publish A/AAAA records for those nameservers — otherwise resolvers face a chicken-and-egg problem (need to query ns1 to find ns1’s address, but can’t find ns1’s address without first querying ns1).
+The cause is missing glue records: when the nameserver you are delegating TO lives INSIDE the subzone you are delegating, the parent must also publish A/AAAA records for those nameservers.
+Otherwise resolvers face a chicken-and-egg problem (they need to query ns1 to find ns1’s address, but cannot find ns1’s address without first querying ns1).

 Common causes